iamshahid555/olist-ml-feature-pipeline/README.md

 ## Future Enhancements

-- Complete Kafka-based data ingestion
+- Integrate PostgreSQL as the feature store
-- Implement Apache Spark feature engineering jobs
+- Build a FastAPI service for feature delivery
-- Store engineered features in PostgreSQL
+- Orchestrate the complete pipeline using Apache Airflow
-- Expose feature tables through FastAPI
+- Add monitoring and structured logging
-- Orchestrate the pipeline with Apache Airflow
+- Add automated testing
-- Improve monitoring, logging, and automated testing
+- Deploy the pipeline in a cloud environment

 ---